 The primary objective of the Doctoral Program in Health Promotion, administrated by the College’s Department of Health Promotion and Behavior, is to prepare researchers and leaders in the field by fostering research and development in the field of health promotion.
 Programs of study are interdisciplinary, recognizing that the sophisticated study of health behavior requires theories, information, and expertise from many fields.
-All applicants must have a master’s degree from an accredited institution.

-The individual program of study is determined by the Major Professor, the student’s Advisory Committee, and the student.
 Each program of study must meet the requirements of the Graduate School and the Department of Health Promotion and Behavior.

 Doctoral students must demonstrate competency in the core master level health promotion courses and basic research methods, by taking the courses at UGA or by demonstrating prior equivalent coursework.